rbxts-flamework/jecs/README.md

 ### Configure the transformer

 The Flamework transformer must be configured in your `tsconfig.json`.
-The `plugins` field shoukd be placed inside of the `compilerOptions` object.
+The fields should be placed inside of the `compilerOptions` object.

 ```json
 {